pantheon-systems/WordPress/wp-content/plugins/authorizenet-payment-gateway-for-woocommerce/readme.txt

 == Description ==

 <h3>Authorize.net Payment Gateway for WooCommerce</h3> makes your website ready to use Authorize.net payment gateway to accept credit/debit cards on your woocommerce store in safe way.
-Authorize.net HMAC-SHA512 Compatible version.

 Authorize.net is most widely used payment gateway to process payments online and accepts Visa, MasterCard, Discover and other variants of cards.
 <h3>Latest WooCommerce v3x Compatible</h3>